cpetta/sandpaper/README.md

 * NodeJS
 * FileZilla

-In my experience, reinstalling applications has not caused me to lose my settings and customizations, but that is no guarantee that you will not if you do the same.
+In my experience, reinstalling applications through chocolaty has not caused any settings or customization loss, but there's no guarantee that you will have the same results.
-Feedback on things that do not work correctly or suggestions are welcome.
+Feedback and suggestions for improvments are welcome.

 # Installation
 1. Run setup.bat (double click, or from command line)